Clarence H. Lobo: 1964 Cleveland Forest Reclamation Bid

 After California Mission Indians were offered $29.1 Million Dollars by the US Federal Government in 1964 "to settle tribal land claims" regarding 70 million acres of land, Lobo rejected this offer, since it valued an acre of native land at 47 cents and did not account for how California native's had lost this land through unratified treaties.
 In reference to this, Lobo stated "By nature my people are trusting to the point of being gullible.
 California was admitted to the Union in 1850 on a rental basis, and we’re asking the government to buy it back honorably, if they want it."

 Lobo responded by sending $12.50 to US President Johnson for 25 acres of the Cleveland National Forest, and set up a camp at the site (the Upper San Juan Campground).
 This site was referred to in an article by the Los Angeles Times as the village site of Piwiva.
 Rather than money, Lobo spoke how native people wanted land returned to them.
 Lobo's trailer was burglarized and vandalized while he was at work in town.
 President Johnson sent the $12.50 back to Lobo and was told to direct his claim to the Forest Service regional office in San Francisco, where no one responded to his inquiry.

-In an 1964 interview with the Los Angeles Times, Lobo spoke how the US Senate Act of 1891 that established the Mission Indian Commission, was supposed to provide native people with 640 acres of land after it had been lost to white settlers in the 1850s, but that the act was broken, like many before: "it is apparently just another treaty made to be broken in the long history of whites take over Indian's lands.
+In a 1964 interview with the Los Angeles Times, Lobo spoke how the US Senate Act of 1891 that established the Mission Indian Commission, was supposed to provide native people with 640 acres of land after it had been lost to white settlers in the 1850s, but that the act was broken, like many before: "it is apparently just another treaty made to be broken in the long history of whites take over Indian's lands.
 Maybe now we can see if the federal government will finally live up to its word."

 Later life

-In 1972, after the American Indian Movement occupied the Bureau of Indian Affairs office in Washington D.C., Lobo stated that the occupation "could not do the Indian cause any good."
+In 1972, after the American Indian Movement occupied the Bureau of Indian Affairs office in Washington, D.C., Lobo stated that the occupation "could not do the Indian cause any good."

-He moved to Oroville, California in 1975, where one of his sons had settled.
+He moved to Oroville, California, in 1975, where one of his sons had settled.

 Shortly before his death in 1985, Lobo still routinely visited his hometown.
-On July 1st, 1985, Lobo died at the age of 72 in Oroville, California.
+On July 1, 1985, Lobo died at the age of 72 in Oroville, California.